No Widget Added

 Lower Engagement Rates for Some Demographics

-While Instagram has a large user base, certain demographics may exhibit lower engagement rates, impacting the effectiveness of marketing efforts.
+While Instagram has a large user base, certain demographics may exhibit lower engagement rates, which can affect the effectiveness of marketing efforts.

 Privacy and Data Concerns